equodev/filesystem/README.md

 ## How to develop

 The process of developing is the same as any other part of Equo framework.
-Refer to [Framework guide of development](https://gitlab.com/maketechnology/equo/framework#developing-the-equo-framework)
+Refer to [Framework guide for contributions](https://github.com/equoplatform/framework#contributing)

 ## Bundles involved